paulhendricks/scorer/cran-comments.md

 * checking for hidden files and directories ...
 NOTE Found the following hidden files and directories:
   .travis.yml
 These were most likely included in error.
-See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
+See section 'Package structure' in the 'Writing R Extensions' manual.

 * checking top-level files ...
 NOTE
 Non-standard files/directories found at top level:
-  ‘README.Rmd’ ‘cran-comments.md’
+  'README.Rmd' 'cran-comments.md'